ibm-cloud-architecture/ibm-cloud-stencils/README.md

 # IBM Cloud Stencils

-Create IBM Cloud diagrams in popular tools using IBM Cloud Stencils.
+Create IBM Cloud diagrams with enterprise tools using IBM Cloud Stencils.
 Refer to the [IBM Architecture Center](https://www.ibm.com/cloud/garage/architectures/edit) for complete details.

 # IBM Cloud VPC Stencils

 ## Overview

-IBM VPC diagrams are similar to standard VPC diagrams that are designed to help organize a VPC solution to visually show the functionality and availability of the IBM VPC platform.
+Use enterprise tools to create IBM VPC diagrams that are designed to organize a VPC solution to visually show the functionality and availability of the IBM VPC platform.

-## Examples
+## Tools

 [draw.io](/drawio/drawio.md)